naveengoyal1503/autoplugin-ai/plugins/WP_Course_Locker/README.md

 # WP Course Locker

+WP Course Locker is a WordPress plugin that helps educators, trainers, and bloggers create, manage, and monetize interactive online courses with built-in quizzes, certificates, and drip content.

 ## Features
-- Create and manage online courses
+- Create and manage courses and lessons
-- Set course prices and drip content schedules
+- Display courses using a shortcode
-- Enroll users and track progress
+- Built-in quiz and certificate support (premium)
-- Shortcode to display courses on any page
-- Admin dashboard for course management
+- Drip content scheduling (premium)
+- Easy integration with payment gateways (premium)

 ## Installation
-1. Upload the `wp-course-locker.php` file to your WordPress plugins directory (`/wp-content/plugins/`).
+1. Upload the `wp-course-locker` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin from the WordPress admin panel.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the new "Course Locker" menu to start creating courses.
+3. Go to the 'Course Locker' menu to start creating courses

 ## Setup
-- Create a new course using the "Courses" post type.
+- Create a new course from the admin dashboard
-- Set the course price and drip content days in the course settings.
+- Add lessons to your course
-- Use the `[course id="123"]` shortcode to display a course on any page or post.
+- Use the shortcode `[course id="123"]` to display a course on any page or post

 ## Usage
-- Manage enrollments and user progress from the admin dashboard.
-- Customize course display with CSS in `style.css`.
+- Customize course and lesson content
-- Extend functionality with premium add-ons (quizzes, certificates, advanced analytics).
+- Manage access and monetization settings (premium)
+- Track student progress and issue certificates (premium)

-## Monetization
+## Premium Add-ons
-- Freemium model: Free base plugin with premium add-ons available for purchase.
+- Quizzes and certificates
+- Drip content scheduling
+- Payment gateway integration
+- Advanced analytics

-- Annual subscription for advanced features and support.
+Upgrade to premium for full functionality and support.

----

-**Note:** This is a basic version.
-For full monetization and advanced features, consider upgrading to the premium version.